-Wiera (Vera) Gran performed under a number of aliases throughout her career - Sylvia Green, Wiera Green, Vera Gran.
+Wiera (Vera) Gran performed under a number of aliases throughout her career – Sylvia Green, Wiera Green, Vera Gran.
 Captivated by her magnetic personality, her fans also took to calling her Wiera Magnes.
 She was born into a Jewish family as the daughter of Eliasz and Luba Grynberg.
-She had two sisters Hinda and Miriam.
+She had two sisters, Hinda and Miriam.
 The family moved from Russia and initially settled in Wołomin, outside of Warsaw, but in 1931 they moved to the city.
 There she enrolled in the dance school named for Irena Prusicka.

 She soon began to sing professionally in Warsaw's popular cabarets, making a name for herself with her sultry, matte contralto.
 By the time the war broke out, she had also recorded 60 songs on 28 individual albums.
-When the war broke out, she continued to sing in the café and cabarets of the ghetto.
+During the war she continued to sing in the cafés and cabarets of the ghetto.
 She was the only one in her family to survive the war and for the rest of her life she would have to fight accusations that she collaborated with the gestapo in exchange for making it out of the ghetto.
 She proved her innocence time and time again, but many people continued to believe she was guilty and she was ostracised.
 She published an autobiography in 1980 to address the accusations and her fervent denials eventually mushroomed into an obsession.

-She has also been the subject of a number of books by other authors, such as Remigiusz Grzela's Bądź moim Bogiem / Be My God (2007) and Agata Tuszyńska's notable Vera Gran - The Accused of 2010, published subsequently in French and English, revived both the memory of the singer, but also of her purported crimes.
+She has also been the subject of a number of books by other authors, such as Remigiusz Grzela's Bądź moim Bogiem (2007) and Agata Tuszyńska's notable Vera Gran – The Accused of 2010, published subsequently in French and English, revived both the memory of the singer, but also of her purported crimes.
 She has also been the subject of the theatre, with Marcin Przybylski's Gran Operita taking the stage in 2011, and film, with Maria Zmarz-Koczanowicz's Wiera Gran released in 2012.

 Discovery of the singer's talent came about entirely by accident.
-She was working as a dancer in the Paradiso cafe on Warsaw's Nowy Świat and had broken her leg.
+She was working as a dancer in the Paradiso café on Warsaw's Nowy Świat and had broken her leg.
 Sitting in the wings with her leg in a cast, she began to sing to pass the time and her colleagues, hearing her voice, encouraged her to take up singing.
 She began singing at the Paradiso from off-stage, then when her cast was off, she took the stage.
 On the 1st of February 1934 she performed Brazilian Tango before the Paradiso's audience.
 In the spring of 1937 she performed at the Wielka Rewia theatre as part of the ongoing show titled Springtime Parade of Stars, alongside Mira Zimińska, Loda Halama, Kazimierz Krukowski and Ludwik Sempoliński.
 She lost the gig when she failed to show up for a performance.
 She sang on the radio and in Warsaw's trendiest cafes.
 She went on tour to Kraków, Łódź, Brześć, Bydgoszcz, Gdynia.
 Her earnings rose from 25 zł per day to 150, and up to 300 for radio shows.

 In 1939 director Aleksander Marten cast her as the singer Bessy in the Yiddish film On a Hajm-bal shuwe, where she was featured alongside Ida Kamińska.
-Gran had a contract with the Syrena Record company and also recorded to France's Odeon label.
+Gran had a contract with the Syrena Record company and also recorded to France's Odeon label

 In the fall of 1939 she was working in Lwów (today Lviv), but she returned to her apartment on Hoża Street in Warsaw, where she lived with her mother until the Nazis evicted them both in 1940.
 She moved to Kraków to sing at the Polonia café, but when her mother and sisters were quartered to the Warsaw ghetto, she joined them out of her own will.
 That's when she began performing at the ghetto's Café Sztuka at 2 Leszno Street.
 In Życie surowo wzbronione / Life Gravely Forbidden (Warsaw, 1995), Antoni Marianowicz reflects upon her success on that stage: